VidunderGunder/ml-ady-report/README.md

     - Extract depth of object
     - Create vector of target location (relative to the vehicle)

 Initially the model's input will be a flattened vector consisting of all gyroscope/accelerometer data, traversable areas and target location.
-It then outputs how move the vehicle to achieve its current goal.
+It then outputs how to move the vehicle to achieve its current goal.

 This is input may be sufficient for the proof of concept stage, as proved in simulation without real life noise.